Improving the efficiency of learning-based error mitigation: Improving efficiency of learning-based error mitigation

 \subsection{Distributing the training circuits}

-We observe that, despite the clustering of $O^{\rm exact}$ for near-Clifford circuits around $0$, near-Clifford training circuits with large $|O^{\rm exact}|$ can be found.
+Despite the observed clustering of $O^{\rm exact}$, near-Clifford training circuits with large $|O^{\rm exact}|$ can usually be obtained.
+As shown in Appendix~\ref{app:tcirc_sol}, for a circuit of interest compiled to the native IBM's gate set and an observable of interest being an element of Pauli group, a $N=1$ training circuit with a single non-Clifford $R_Z(\theta)$ gate and an arbitrary $ -1 \le O^{\rm exact} \le 1$ can be found, as long as there is at least one $R_Z(\theta)$ such that $O^{\rm exact}$ depends non-trivially on $\theta$.
+Additionally, if such a training circuit exists, it can be found with a cost that scales linearly with the number of the Clifford gates.
+Also, Appendix~\ref{app:tcirc_sol} shows that such circuits can be constructed for popular ansaetze as hardware efficient ansatz and Quantum Approximate Optimization Algorithm (QAOA) ansatz, as long as Pauli observable of interest is not an identity.

-Based on this observation, we propose to use training circuits with a widely spread distribution of $O^{\rm exact}$ to improve the shot-efficiency of CDR.
-Such training circuits can be generated by post-selection of training circuits obtained with the standard algorithm or by Markov Chain Monte Carlo (MCMC) sampling of near-Clifford circuits.
-Both approaches require additional classical resources but they do not require any additional quantum resources.
+Based on this result, to improve the shot-efficiency of CDR, we propose to use training circuits with a widely spread distribution of $O^{\rm exact}$ that has a significant variance.
+Here, for a Pauli observable of interest, we use a uniform distribution of $O^{\rm exact}$ with variance in $[0.25, 0.5]$.
+We find that this approach indeed significantly improves the quality of the CDR correction for modest shot requirements as shown in Fig.~\ref{fig:cluster_1obs}(b) and demonstrated by extensive benchmarks in Section~\ref{sec:ben}.

-Here, we use MCMC to generate training circuits with a wide and uniformly spaced $O^{\rm exact}$ distribution.
-See example in Fig.~\ref{fig:cluster_1obs}(a).
-We describe the method in detail in Appendix~\ref{app:tcirc_smart}.
-We find that our MCMC approach indeed significantly improves the quality of the CDR correction for modest shot requirements.
-The usefulness of the approach is demonstrated in Fig.~\ref{fig:cluster_1obs}(b) and by more extensive benchmarks in Section~\ref{sec:ben}.
+Several approaches can be used to generate well-distributed training data.
+First, one can optimize angles of $R_Z(\theta)$ gates under a constraint of $N$ non-Clifford angles to minimize the distance between $O_i^{\rm, exact}$ and its target value.
+We present this approach in detail in Appendix~\ref{app:tcirc_opt}.
+For a brick wall arrangement of $L$ layers of CNOTs decorated with random single-qubit gates and $L$ proportional to the qubit number $Q$, in Appendix~\ref{app:tcirc_opt}, we show numerically that this approach requires computational time scaling linearly with the gate number and quadratically with $Q$.
+For this setup, in Appendix~\ref{app:tcirc_opt}, we generate the distributed training circuits for $Q=455$, $L=91$ circuits of interest with tens of thousands of CNOTs and single-qubit gates within a few hours of CPU time.